TRENDING

 Black Mirror

 This essay on the dehumanization of war had the potential to be one of the best episodes in the anthology.
 However, it’s a good example of how Brooker sometimes gets so engrossed in presenting his ideas that he neglects to fully develop and contextualize them.
-As a result, the essay lacks perspective and human dimension and comes across as a bit cold.
-It’s a shame because the episode touches on very interesting and always relevant concepts.
+As a result, the episode lacks perspective and human dimension and comes across as a bit cold.
+It’s a shame because it touches on very interesting and always relevant concepts.

 Crocodile (4x03)